SethBodine/audit-tools/README.md

 ## Recent Changes
 ### Known Issues
-- prowler doesn't support Python 3.13 yet, so python 3.12 is built during runtime - not ideal - looking for a more suitable workaround.
+- prowler doesn't support Python 3.13 yet, so python 3.12 is deployed specifically for prowler
-- steampipe mods are also blowing out the container image size - I've moved the module installs to runtime for the time being.

 ### Resolved Issues
-- Fixed a few issues - including prowler not supporting python 3.13
-- Wound back some of my workflows - resulted in messiness with branches (kiss method)
 - snyk actions should be working again - this broke due to recent github change to how it handles SARIF files.
+- build pipelines have been tweaked so steampipe issue and prowler workaround do not break GitHub actions.

 ### New Tools
 - syft
 - kube-bench
 - checkov
+- fx (Fx is a CLI for JSON)
+- jc (JSON converter)

 ## Tools
 Currently serveral packages are configured (small list below), check out the [wiki](https://github.com/SethBodine/docker/wiki/) for additional details